 The general pattern of study is as follows:

-Students are also offered the opportunity to widen their subjects to include two options from:
+Students are also offered the opportunity to widen their subjects to include three options from:

 - Triple Science